Can Toddlers Use Electric Toothbrushes?

 Over time, this guided practice will help your child learn how to brush effectively on their own.

-Selecting the right electric toothbrush for your toddler is important for effective and safe brushing.
+Selecting the right electric toothbrush for your toddler is important to help them brush their teeth properly and safely.

 Teaching your toddler the correct brushing technique is essential for good oral hygiene.